vseryakov/backendjs/README.md

 The backend directory structure is the following:

 * `etc` - configuration directory, all config files are there
+    * `etc/profile` - shell script loaded by the bkjs utility to customize env variables
     * `etc/config` - config parameters, same as specified in the command line but without leading -, each config parameter per line:

         Example: